 It isn’t uncommon for patients or clients to sue.
 Unjust as their claims may be, a litigious client will throw out the word “sue” as much as they are willing to write an online review.
 According to Rocket Lawyer, the chances of a small business owner getting sued is pretty high with over 100 million cases being filed every year.

-Some business owners are under the assumption that a client who threatens them with legal action are just using it as a scare tactic or out of anger.
+Some business owners are under the assumption that a client who threatens them with legal action is just using it as a scare tactic or out of anger.
 After all, isn’t consulting a lawyer going to cost them more time and money than they can’t afford?

 This is one of the more common misconceptions.
 A good deal of personal injury and other types of lawyers work on a contingency fee basis if they believe their client has a high chance of winning the case.
 This makes legal actions all the more attainable, even for those who are financially strapped.
 And statistically speaking, your more affluent clients are the ones you should be concerned with, anyway.

 Because small business owners hold immense liability (no matter their practice), it is vital that you learn the signs of a potential litigious patient or client.
 It’s also practical to know the positive steps to take in order to stop someone from suing you and the overall appropriate method on how to handle a litigious patient.
-One wrong move can land you in a lawsuit that can cost you upwards of $100,000, according to Court Statistics Project.
+One wrong move can land you in a lawsuit that can cost you upwards of $100,000, according to the Court Statistics Project.

 Here is some useful intel on how to spot a litigious client or risky patient.